Tracking expenses is the most critial for bloggers and freelancers. Track income and expenses in an easy to use Income-Expense Google sheet

-When things are going great, freelancers avoid tracking expenses and spend as and when needed but I always preferred to write my expenses.
-It helps me analyze where I have been spending more and how I can cut on some of those expenses to increase my overall income even in good times.
+When things are going great, freelancers avoid tracking expenses and spend as and when needed.
+I also used to do the same.
+With time I realized it is fruitful to be monitoring your overall cost to analyze where I have been spending more.
+Moreover, it helps me identify and cut on any unnecessary expenses to increase my comprehensive income even in good times.

-I maintain my expense diary each year in Numbers (Excel equivalent of MAC) where each row is a month and each column is the expense head (or source of income like blog, clients, forums).
+I maintain my expense diary in Google Sheet, where each row is a month, and each column is the expense head (or source of income like blog, clients, forums).

-The above format helps me analyze what I am spending each month as well as what I am spending for each service.
+I like to keep each expense head as columns and each month in a row.
+The above format helps me analyze how I am spending each month and what amount I am spending on each service.

 When I am trying to cut my expense, I look for an alternate service that can provide better value at the same price.

-The above sheet is much tone-down version but my actual sheet which even contains the name of the contractor who works for me and if I can get a better deal from those who are working more regularly for me.
+The above sheet is a much toned-down version but my actual sheet, which even contains the name of the contractor who works for me and if I can get a better deal from those who are doing more regularly for me.

-Again the above format helps me identify what is the quantum of income from each of my website, clients and consultation service every month and overall in a year.
+Again the above format helps me identify what the quantum of income from each of my websites, clients, and consultation service I make every month, and overall in a year is.

 Filling Income Expense Data

 Adding data to the sheets can be cumbersome and often ignored.
-Income sheets are often missed and under filled but expense sheet isn’t.
+So I like to keep the income-expense sheet as simple as it can get to enter the data.
+Still, for me, income sheets are often missed and underfilled, but expense sheet isn’t.

 The basic idea to add data to income reports to be able to track things that work and those that don’t work and concentrate more on things that work and then rinse and repeat.